onurkerimov/match.js/README.md

 # match.js
 **match.js** is a small plugin that you can include in your projects and libraries.
 Its aim is to prevent repetitive syntax usage in if/else statements and defy the ugliness of both switch/case and if/else.
-The following is a self-explanatory example.

 With **match.js**, this plain javascript example:
 ```js